binaryphile/sorta/README.md

     three: 3

-`fromh` does the same as `froma` but uses a hash mapping to specify the names of the variables to expand the keys to:
+`fromh` does the same as `froma` but uses a hash mapping to specify the names of the variables to import the keys to:

     source sorta.bash